-- 2. CPCs shall require vessels flying their flag and not targeting silky sharks to promptly release unharmed, to the extent practicable, Silky sharks when brought alongside the vessel and to do so in a manner that results in as little harm to the shark as possible. - Fisheries directed at silky sharks shall be closed between 1st January and 31st March of each calendar year.
-Fisheries not directed at silky sharks, but which catch the species incidentally, may continue to operate during the closure, but should not be allowed to use steel leaders on longlines for the duration of the closure. - CPCs shall require vessels flying their flag and targeting silky sharks to limit the catch of silky sharks of less than 100 cm total length during a trip to 20% of the total number of silky sharks caught during that trip. - 3.
+- 1. Members and Cooperating non-Members (CPCs) shall prohibit retaining on-board, transhipping, landing, storing, selling, or offering for sale any part or whole carcass of silky sharks (Carcharhinus falciformis) in the fisheries covered by the Antigua Convention that do not target this species. - 2.
+CPCs shall require vessels flying their flag and not targeting silky sharks to promptly release unharmed, to the extent practicable, Silky sharks when brought alongside the vessel and to do so in a manner that results in as little harm to the shark as possible. - 3.
+Fisheries directed at silky sharks shall be closed between 1st January and 31st March of each calendar year.
+Fisheries not directed at silky sharks, but which catch the species incidentally, may continue to operate during the closure, but should not be allowed to use steel leaders on longlines for the duration of the closure. - 4.
+CPCs shall require vessels flying their flag and targeting silky sharks to limit the catch of silky sharks of less than 100 cm total length during a trip to 20% of the total number of silky sharks caught during that trip. - 5.
 For fisheries that target silky sharks, CPC's shall declare that they have targeted fisheries, and develop a management plan for that fishery that includes specific authorisations to fish such as a licence and a TAC along with other measures such as additional closed seasons or seasonal limitations on the use of wire leaders to limit the catch of silky shark to sustainable levels.
-These management plans must be developed by 31 December 2016, and submitted to the SAC for review before discussion at the subsequent IATTC meeting. - 4.
-For purse-seine vessels, CPCs shall establish observer programs for capacity class 1-5 vessels, with technical assistance from IATTC staff, at a level of observer coverage adequate to reliably monitor silky shark by catches. - CPCs shall require that vessels flying their flag to record, through observer programs for purseseine vessels of all capacity classes, the number and status (dead/alive) of silky sharks caught and released. - 4.
+These management plans must be developed by 31 December 2016, and submitted to the SAC for review before discussion at the subsequent IATTC meeting. - 6.
+For purse-seine vessels, CPCs shall establish observer programs for capacity class 1-5 vessels, with technical assistance from IATTC staff, at a level of observer coverage adequate to reliably monitor silky shark by catches. - 7.
+CPCs shall require that vessels flying their flag to record, through observer programs for purse-seine vessels of all capacity classes, the number and status (dead/alive) of silky sharks caught and released. - 8.
 Observers shall be allowed to collect biological samples from silky sharks that are dead on haulback in the EPO, provided that the samples are part of a research project approved by the Scientific Advisory Committee.
 In order to get approval, a detailed document outlining the purpose of the work, number of samples intended to be collected and the spatio-temporal distribution of the sampling effect must be included in the proposal.
-Annual progress of the work and a final report on completion will be presented to the Scientific Advisory Committee. - 5.
+Annual progress of the work and a final report on completion will be presented to the Scientific Advisory Committee. - 9.
 CPCs shall, where possible, undertake research to: - a.
 Identify silky shark pupping grounds and prohibit fishing (with steel leaders) in them; - b.
 Conduct experiments on mitigating shark catches, especially in longline fisheries, and on the survival of sharks captured by all gear types, with priority given to those gears with significant catches.
 Survival experiments should include studies of the effects on survival of shorter sets and of the use of circle hooks; - c.
-Support research on mitigation of shark by catches and data collection projects - d. improve handling practices for live sharks to maximise post-release survival. - CPCs and the Scientific Advisory Committee shall continue work on bycatch mitigation measures and live release guidelines to avoid the initial catch of this species wherever possible, and maximize the number of incidentally caught individuals that can be released alive. - 6.
+Support research on mitigation of shark by catches and data collection projects - d. improve handling practices for live sharks to maximise post-release survival. - 10.
+CPCs and the Scientific Advisory Committee shall continue work on bycatch mitigation measures and live release guidelines to avoid the initial catch of this species wherever possible, and maximize the number of incidentally caught individuals that can be released alive. - 11.
 This Resolution shall enter into force on 1st January 2016.